 In 2006 she was fired without notice and was out of work for nearly two months.
 She and a group of women fought back and were able to acquire some of the wages they were owed.
 “I found a job at another factory but I had to leave because of all the pain in my arm.”
 Oliva’s doctor told her she developed carpal tunnel syndrome and advised her not to return to work.

-Oliva tearfully told us about all of her daughter’s hard work in school.
+Oliva tearfully told us about all of her daughter Veronica’s hard work in school.
 Veronica does most of the cooking at home while Oliva babysits her nieces and nephews and makes hand embroidered tablecloths and pillowcases for her friends and family:

 My supervisors in the factory tell me I’m replaceable but I am my own unique individual and they won’t find anyone else like me.

-“I knew I needed to do something after I saw a young women being groped by one of our supervisors on my way to lunch one day.
+“I knew I needed to do something after I saw a young woman being groped by one of our supervisors on my way to lunch one day.
 I waited and waited to see if either of them would say something about what had happened but everyone was silent.
 It traumatized me.
 I knew I had to speak up but I had no one to speak up to.”
-In the factories the women’s biggest fear is that they will lose their job and income if they try to stand up for themselves; “we don’t ever feel safe”.
+In factories, women’s biggest fear is that they will lose their job and income if they try to stand up for themselves, “we don’t ever feel safe,” says Oliva.

 I want people to turn around and take note of the women who have been ignored for so long; I have hope that change will come.